uzh-rpg/agile_flight/envtest/python/README.md

 Our code provide only a basic implementation for the task.
 The performance of current RL policy is sub-optimal.
 It is highly recommanded that you make significant changes to the environment in order to train a policy effectively for obstacle avoidance.
 For example, design a better reward function and initialization strategy.
+You can take inspirations from our previous publication about how to [use PPO to solve challenge drone racing task](https://arxiv.org/abs/2103.08624)

 ### About the RL Algorithm
 We use [stable-baselines3](https://github.com/DLR-RM/stable-baselines3) for the reinforcement learning.
 Specifically, our code provide interface to the PPO algorithm, since it allows parallelizing several hundreds of environment for training.

 ## Policy Evaluation in ROS

 Follow the steps on [this guide](https://github.com/uzh-rpg/agile_flight/blob/main/README.md#testing-todo) to evaluate your policies with our flight stack API.